| .vscode | ||

 Thanks to Addison van den Hoeven, from https://github.com/jetstack/cert-manager/issues/646

-Use helm to deploy this into your cert-manager
+Use helm to deploy this into your cert-manager namespace:

 # Make sure you're in the right context: